by Fred Neve

 Coffee should be ground for your type of espresso machine.

-Grinding for pump-driven is slightly longer than a steam-driven machine; the coffee must be a fine ground because steam-driven machines don’t have as much “oomph” to push water through.
-The grind for pump-driven model machines should be shorter, and therefore more coarse.
+Grinding for pump-driven machines is slightly longer than for steam-driven machines; the coffee must be fine ground because steam-driven machines don’t have as much “oomph” to push water through.
+The grind for pump-driven model machines should be shorter and, therefore, more coarse.

-Other factors that make the difference are heat, humidity, and where your coffee is stored.
-Now, I’m not trying to bore you, but these items can be important if you are trying to achieve consistently perfect shots of espresso.
+Other factors that make a difference are heat, humidity, and where your coffee is stored.
+Now, I’m not trying to bore you, but these items can be vital if you are trying to achieve consistently perfect espresso shots.

 Pulling The Shot